kdzwinel/betwixt/docs/building.md

 $ git clone https://github.com/kdzwinel/betwixt.git
 # Go into the repository
 $ cd betwixt
-# Install nodeJS dependencies
+# Install dependencies
 $ npm install
 ```

+### Running

-You can run Betwixt right away using `npm start` or create a bundle.
+You can run Betwixt right away using `npm start`.

-### Bundles
+### Creating a bundle

-To create bundles you should use included npm build scripts.
+To create installable bundles you should use included npm build scripts.

 #### Linux